'We are not alone': Confirmation of alien life 'imminent and inevitable'

 What's so significant about salt water?

 It's a sure sign of active geological processes.
 The water must be interacting with rocks.
-It's leeching nutrients and minerals out of the moon's solid core.
+It's leaching nutrients and minerals out of the moon's solid core.

 "It may well be normal table salt (sodium chloride) – just like on Earth, says Lancaster University researcher Chris Arridge.